H3stia/LeagueSharp/README.md

 - Items Usage (-TODO-);

-Credits @:
--Trees for some functions
+Credits:
--Common lib devs in general
+Trees for some functions, Common lib devs in general